meineerde/weak/README.md

 > [!WARNING]
 > WeakSet is not inherently thread-safe.
 When accessing a WeakSet from multiple threads or fibers, you MUST use a mutex or another locking mechanism.

-The `WeakSet` library used Ruby's [ObjectSpace::WeakMap](https://docs.ruby-lang.org/en/3.4/ObjectSpace/WeakMap.html) under the hood.
+WeakSet uses Ruby's [ObjectSpace::WeakMap](https://docs.ruby-lang.org/en/3.4/ObjectSpace/WeakMap.html) under the hood.
 Unfortunately, different Ruby implementations and versions such as Ruby (aka.
 MRI, aka.
 YARV), JRuby, or TruffleRuby show quite diverse behavior in their respective `ObjectSpace::WeakMap` implementations.
-To provide a unified behavior on all supported Rubies, we use different storage strategies.
+To provide a unified behavior on all supported Rubies, we use multiple different storage strategies.

-The appropriate strategt is selected automatically.
-The behavior exposed by `WeakSet` should be identical across all implementations.
+The appropriate strategy is selected automatically.
+Their exposed behavior should be identical across all implementations.
 If you experience diverging behavior, we consider this a bug.
 Please [open an issue](https://github.com/meineerde/weak_set/issues/new) and describe the diverging or unexpected behavior.

 ## Installation